greenelab/deep-review/manuscript.md

 ### Metagenomics

-Metagenomics, which refers to the study of genetic material -- 16S rRNA or whole-genome shotgun DNA -- from microbial communities, has revolutionized the study of micro-scale ecosystems within and around us.
+Metagenomics, which refers to the study of genetic material---16S rRNA or whole-genome shotgun DNA---from microbial communities, has revolutionized the study of micro-scale ecosystems within and around us.
 In recent years, machine learning has proved to be a powerful tool for metagenomic analysis.
 16S rRNA has long been used to deconvolve mixtures of microbial genomes, yet this ignores more than 99% of the genomic content.
 Subsequent tools aimed to classify 300 bp-3000 bp reads from complex mixtures of microbial genomes based on tetranucleotide frequencies, which differ across organisms [@N9NzkOjA], using supervised [@QV551Nlx; @1HtJuEkb2] or unsupervised methods [@1HhqhBwrM].